graeme-lockley/jdbcport/README.md

-# jfixtures-sample
+# jdbcport

-This project shows off how to use jfixtures to develop a (simple) database based application.
+A (very) simple ORM to support a hexagonal architecture style using a simple abstraction of database-table-row with associated CRUD operations.